spmfox/AnsiblePilot/README.md

   - This gives the flexibility to assign any mounts/ports/etc you need
   - Sample containerfile, using AlmaLinux 9 and /opt/playbooks for a mount can be found in ```docs/ansible_execution_environment```
 - Gives the ability to add extra Ansible parameters at run-time with or without using containers
+- Workflow has only been tested as a user with sudo rights, unprivileged containers are the ultimate goal

 ## Usage Video
 ![UsageVideo](docs/images/usage.gif)